NEW IN TOWN

 • Registered owners must bring identification.
 If vehicle is from another state and there will be no change in registered owners, only one registered owner’s signature is needed.

-• Odometer Disclosure is needed when your vehicle is less than 10 years old.
+• Odometer Disclosure is needed on 2011 vehicles and newer when applicable.
 Both you and the previous owner must sign the odometer disclosure statement when you are titling and licensing your newly acquired vehicle.

 • The weight of your vehicle (Travel trailers excluded).